cloudposse/terraform-aws-components/README.md

 ## Automated Updates of Components using GitHub Actions

-Automatically update your components to the latest version using GitHub Actions.
+Leverage the Atmos components GitHub Action to automate the creation and management of pull requests for component updates.

 This is done by creating a new file in the `.github/workflows` directory of your repository.

 The file should contain the following: